-In fact, I would be surprised if you can find the time to send more than one or two very short letters home.
-However, make sure your friends and family know that it's very important that they write you as often as they can.
-Basic training can be a lonely, stressful time, and a cheerful letter from home can be just the thing to pick up a lonely airman's spirit.
+It would be surprising if you can find the time to send more than one or two short letters to your loved ones at home.
+However, make sure your friends and family know that it's imperative that they write to you as often as they can.
+Basic training can be a lonely, stressful time, and a cheerful letter from home can be just the thing to pick up a lonely recruit's spirit.

 Make sure they know not to send you any gifts or "care packages" during basic training.
-That'll just involve you getting yelled at by your T.I., and it will then be thrown away (if perishable), or put away in the storage area until you graduate from basic if it's not perishable.
-Also, keep in mind that the T.I. hands out mail to everyone at the same time, during evening mail call will often read messages in public view aloud.
+That'll involve you getting yelled at by your training instructor (TI) and it will then be thrown away (if perishable), or put away in the storage area until you graduate from basic if it's not perishable.
+Also, keep in mind that the T.I. hands out mail to everyone at the same time, during evening mail call, and will often read messages in public view aloud.

-Phone Calls: Make sure your family and friends understand the AFBMT phone call policies, and not to worry about how scared you sound during that very first phone call you'll be allowed to make.
+Make sure your family and friends understand the AFBMT phone call policies.
+It's possible that you'll sound scared during the first phone call you'll be allowed to make.
 Tell them not to be worried.

-Graduation: Finally, tell them that they will receive an invitation to your AFBMT graduation, along with all the details they will need to know, during your sixth or seventh week of basic.
-I strongly recommend they make plans to attend, if possible, as it is an experience they (and you) will never forget.
+Finally, tell them that they will receive an invitation to your AFBMT graduation, along with all the details they will need to know, during your sixth or seventh week of basic.
+They should make plans to attend, if possible, as it is an experience they (and you) will never forget.